- An experimental programming language with a focus on modularization and clarity of code.

 In order to apply to be a member of the Tebibyte Media Network, please reference the below guidelines.
 All applications should be sent to email@example.com.

-Please write the application in plaintext as an essay without organizational headings.
+Please write the application in plaintext as an essay without the use of a markup language.

 Include the name of the applicant and describe its organizational makeup; specify constituents and appoint representative(s). [?]